R10+ Release is out

 In software, systems integration requires the stakeholders to be close, just as in football, where owner, manager and players need to be close.

-And like football, the stakeholders need to communicate their plays.
+And as in football, the stakeholders need to communicate their moves.

 And the language needs to be common.